belozov/Ticket_Reservation_System/README.md

 This project leverages multiple software design patterns for clean, flexible, and maintainable code:

-🏭 Factory Pattern – For creating ticket and event objects
+🏭 Factory Pattern – Creates different types of tickets

 🏗️ Builder Pattern – For constructing complex reservation objects step by step

-⚡ Strategy Pattern – For implementing different booking and payment strategies
+⚡ Strategy Pattern – For implementing different booking strategies

 👀 Observer Pattern – For notifying users about ticket availability and updates

-🎨 Decorator Pattern – For adding dynamic features like VIP services or discounts
+🎨 Decorator Pattern – For adding dynamic features like Payment services or discounts

 🏛️ Facade Pattern – For simplifying interactions between subsystems with a unified interface